AndyLinNZ/dsc-2048/Part1.md

 ```

 For moving right we need to be careful.
 Before we iterated the tiles from left to right,
-but not we want to iterate through the tiles from right to left.
+but now we want to iterate through the tiles from right to left.

 ```Dart
 // Add this to your code